"I am like the most self-critical person... deep down it's like, it's a mess."

 He'd been programming since he was old enough to understand that code was a way out.
 Now he needed money.
 He called businesses one by one until someone hired him to build city websites at $7 an hour.

 It was 1995.
 The internet barely existed.
-And a kid whose family couldn't afford food was building it.
+A fourteen-year-old whose family couldn't afford food was already building it.

 The money wasn't for him.
 He worked until he'd saved enough to help his parents make a down payment on a house.
-The child of food insecurity buying stability for the family that couldn't provide it for him.
-The math of that reversal says everything about who Garry Tan became.
+The math of that reversal says everything about who Garry Tan became — he started buying stability for the people who couldn't provide it for him, and he never really stopped.

 Stanford came next.
 Computer Systems Engineering, 1999 to 2003.
-Then Microsoft, where he was miserable — a kid from a one-bedroom apartment spending his corporate salary on Banana Republic clothes as "a salve" for workplace frustration.
+Then Microsoft, where he was miserable — spending his corporate salary on Banana Republic clothes as "a salve" for workplace frustration.
 He was buying armor.
 It didn't work.

 Palantir's Tenth Employee